 Here are our suggestions of what to do in Lipno in one day:

 Lipno Treetop Walkway

 This is a unique and stunning attraction in Lipno.
 A barrier-free wooden pathway that leads you from the ground level to a 24 meters high platform.
-From there you can climb to the top of a 40 meters high tower.
-It sounds like a hard walk, but it’s not.
+From there you can climb to the top of a 40-Meter-high tower.
+It sounds like hard work, but it’s not.
 The Lipno Treetop Walkway is a pleasant walk to the top of the forest.
-You will be surrounded by the trees and witness one of the most beautiful landscapes in the Czech Republic: the Šumava Mountains and the Lipno Reservoir.
+You’ll be surrounded by trees and witness one of the most beautiful landscapes in the Czech Republic: the Šumava Mountains and the Lipno Reservoir.

-The Treetop Walkaway, or Stezka Korunami Stromu in Czech, was built in 2012 and it’s open all year round.
-It’s the perfect attraction for anyone that likes to be in the middle of nature and it’s is also accessible for wheelchair.
+The Treetop Walkway, or Stezka Korunami Stromu in Czech, was built in 2012 and it’s open all year round.
+It’s the perfect attraction for anyone that likes to be in the middle of nature and it also has wheelchair accessibility.
 To make the experience a bit more adventurous, you can go down from the top of the walkway sliding on a toboggan.
-It’s the perfect end, a bit of adrenaline after a walk in the sky.
-Depending on the season the opening hours of the Treetop Walkway changes, so check the official website before planning your visit.
+It’s the perfect ending: a bit of adrenaline after a walk in the sky.
+Depending on the season, the opening hours of the Treetop Walkway changes, so check the official website before planning your visit.

 Snow Sports [this is Rob’s department]

-I love snowboarding, when I heard about a day tour to Lipno for skiing my eyes were shining as a kid looking at Santa on Christmas.
+I love snowboarding, when I heard about a day tour to Lipno for skiing, my eyes were shining as a kid looking at Santa on Christmas.
 Lipno Ski resort has awesome facilities for beginners and intermediate skiers and snowboarders.
 I would say it’s a perfect place for families and those who want to learn skiing or snowboarding.